CNN Law Enforcement Correspondent

-Whitney Wild is a national correspondent for CNN Newsource based in Washington, D.C.
+Whitney Wild is a law enforcement correspondent based in Washington, DC.

-Whitney Wild is a national correspondent for CNN Newsource based in Washington, D.C.
-Wild delivers live reports and digital content for CNN Newsource's 1,000+ local news partners.
+Whitney Wild is a law enforcement correspondent based in Washington, DC, where she covers law enforcement agencies, including the Capitol Police and Secret Service.
+Previously, she was a correspondent for CNN Newsource, delivering live reports and digital content for Newsource's 1,000+ local news partners.

 Wild joined CNN Newsource from WUSA 9 in Washington, D.C., where she was on the investigative team.
 She earned a National Capital Chesapeake Bay Chapter Emmy Award for her reporting on discriminatory property advertising and rental practices affecting federally subsidized housing voucher holders.
 Following her reporting, lawmakers in the nation's capital expanded efforts to combat housing discrimination based on source of income.